infracloudio/cassandra-jaeger-tracing/README.md

 `system_traces` which isn't any longer being created.
 For the meantime an easy fix around this behaviour in cqlsh is to reduce `Session.max_trace_wait` down to 1 second.

+### Continuing parent traces

+In order to continue a parent trace send the trace injected into custom_payload with the _trace_id_key_ of `jaeger-trace`.
+Encode the header value in UTF-8.

+Refer to your Cassandra driver documentation in order to figure out how to send custom_payload.